Frequently Asked Questions

 8. Can the fellowship only be used at Howard University?

 No. The fellowship can be used to attend graduate programs throughout the United States, not just at Howard University.
-The fellow is expected to pursue a two-year degree in international affairs or another area of relevance to the work of the Foreign Service, such as international development, public administration, public policy, business administration, foreign languages, economics, political science, communications, agriculture, environmental sciences, or urban planning at a graduate or professional school approved by the Payne Program.
+The fellow is expected to pursue a two-year degree in international affairs or another area of relevance to the work of the Foreign Service, such as international development, public administration, public policy, business administration, economics, political science, communications, agriculture, environmental sciences, engineering, public/global health, or urban planning at a graduate or professional school approved by the Payne Program.
 Applicants apply for graduate school at the same time they are applying for the Payne Fellowship.
 If selected for the fellowship, the Program will discuss the graduate school choices with individual fellows.
 The Payne Program, working with USAID, has final approval on the graduate program.

 9. Is there an approved list of schools at which the fellowship can be used?